For years, Jeanne Nangle was an executive coach. But, that particular career did not fit.

 .
 The bottom line is that each one of us has a soul, and the soul exists to be authentic.

-I loved hearing from everyone in the interactive format.
-It was great because people opened up and shared with one another, which fostered a great sense of community.
+: I loved hearing from everyone in the interactive format.
+It was great because people opened up and shared, which fostered a great sense of community.
 I plan to do more interactive formats.
 In my coaching program, I have a similar format.
 Once a week, my clients come together online and talk and share what's going on with others.
 It is validating to gain knowledge from others who share your frustrations and challenges.

-JM: Your work strives "to empower aspiring professionals to live with confidence, clarity, and connection to yourself."
-What does it mean to live with confidence, clarity and connection, and what makes this particular message unique and impactful?
+: Your work strives "to empower aspiring professionals to live with confidence, clarity, and connection to yourself."
+What does it mean to live with confidence, clarity, and connection, and what makes this particular message unique and impactful?

 There are two areas that create an impact: